w3f/polkadot-wiki/docs/learn/learn-runtime-upgrades.md

 You may have come across the term "hard fork" before in the blockchain space.
 A **hard fork** occurs when a blockchain's logic changes such that nodes that do not include the new changes will not be able to remain in consensus with nodes that do.
-Such changes are backwards incompatible.
+Such changes are backward incompatible.
 Hard forks can be political due to the nature of the upgrades, as well as logistically onerous due to the number (potentially thousands) of nodes in the network that need to upgrade their software.

 Rather than encode the runtime (a chain's "business logic") in the nodes, Polkadot nodes contain a WebAssembly [execution host](learn-polkadot-host).
-They maintain consensus on a very low level and well established instruction set.
+They maintain consensus on a very low level and well-established instruction set.
 The Polkadot runtime is stored on the Polkadot blockchain itself.

 As such, Polkadot can upgrade its runtime by upgrading the logic stored on-chain, and removes the coordination challenge of requiring thousands of node operators to upgrade in advance of a given